Probate Q&A Series

 1. Qualifying as an Administrator

-You begin by filing a petition for grant of administration with the clerk of superior court in the county where the decedent lived.
-Under North Carolina General Statute § 28A-2-1, the order of priority for appointment is:
+You begin by applying for letters of administration with the clerk of superior court in the county where the decedent was domiciled.
+Under North Carolina General Statute § 28A-4-1, persons entitled to apply for letters of administration generally include:

 • Surviving spouse

-If multiple people in the same priority class petition, the court holds a hearing to decide.
-You must also post a bond—unless the court waives it—per G.S.
-28A-4-3.
+If multiple people in the same priority class petition, the clerk may determine who is best qualified.
+You must also post a bond—unless not required under applicable law—per G.S.
+28A-8-1.
 Once approved, the clerk issues letters of administration, granting you authority to act.

 2. Gathering Assets and Notifying Creditors

 After appointment, you inventory the estate’s assets and determine their value.
 You file that inventory with the clerk under G.S.
-28A-24-1.
+28A-20-1.
 Then you publish notice to creditors following G.S.
 28A-14-1.
-Creditors have three months to file claims.
+Creditors generally must present claims within the time stated in the notice, which is at least three months from the first publication.

 3. Paying Debts and Expenses